Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

 \subsubsection{Relatively Well-Definedness}

-As we discussed earlier, one technical challenge to the analysis of LRR comes from the bilinear interaction between the corrupted matrix $X=X_0+C_0$ and the unknown $Z$ in the equation $X=XZ+C$.
-In fact, because the (outlier corrupted) data matrix $X$ is used as the {\em dictionary}, certain conditions to ensure that the dictionary is ``well-behaved'' appear to be necessary.
-In particular, we need the following \emph{relatively well-defined} (RWD) condition. \begin{defn} The dictionary $X$ generated by $X=X_0+C_0$, with SVD $X=U_X\Sigma_XV_X^T$ and $X_0=U_0\Sigma_0V_0^T$, is said to be RWD (with regard to $X_0$) with parameter $\beta$ if
+To reveal the success conditions of LRR, as mentioned, one technical challenge comes from the bilinear interaction between the corrupted matrix $X=X_0+C_0$ and the unknown $Z$ in the equation $X=XZ+C$.
+Actually, this issue also makes the equation $X=XZ+C$ ``seems'' questionable, because the data matrix $X$ (which itself contains outliers) is used as the dictionary for reconstruction.
+Nevertheless, we show that the success of LRR can be exactly ensured if $X$ satisfies the following \emph{relatively well-defined} (RWD) condition. \begin{defn} The dictionary $X$ generated by $X=X_0+C_0$, with SVD $X=U_X\Sigma_XV_X^T$ and $X_0=U_0\Sigma_0V_0^T$, is said to be RWD (with regard to $X_0$) with parameter $\beta$ if

-\end{defn} For LRR to succeed, the RWD parameter $\beta$ can not be too small.
-Notice that $\beta$ can be loosely bounded by
+\end{defn} To ensure the success of LRR, we require that the RWD parameter $\beta$ is not extremely small.
+If $X$ is perfectly well-defined (e.g., $r_0=1$ and $C_0=0$), then $\beta=1$.
+Without any assumptions, the above definition implies that $\beta$ is bounded by

 where $cond(X)=\|X\|/\sigma_{min}(X)$ is the condition number of $X$.
-This implies that $\beta=1$ when $X$ is ``perfectly well-defined'' (e.g., $r_0=1$ and $C_0=0$).
-However, when $X$ is severely singular (e.g., due to the presence of outliers), this bound is too loose to guarantee RWD holds.
-In this case, we can apply the following bound, which essentially states that the RWD parameter $\beta$ is reasonably large when the outliers are not too large.
-See Appendix \ref{sec:proof:lemma3} for the proof. \begin{lem} If $\spn{C_0}$ and $\spn{X_0}$ are independent to each other, then
+This bound, however, does not guarantee the validity of RWD when $X$ is severely singular, i.e., $\sigma_{min}(X)\rightarrow0$ (this is possible in the presence of outliers).
+Fortunately, we show that the RWD parameter $\beta$ can be reasonably large under practical assumptions, e.g., the outlier magnitude is not extremely large.
+More precisely, we have the following lemma that estimates a lower bound of $\beta$. \begin{lem} If $\spn{C_0}$ and $\spn{X_0}$ are independent to each other, then